php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 within the scope of this specification.
 Refer to the documentation of the _conforming autoloader_ for more information.

+4. A _conforming autoloader_ MUST treat a _fully qualified class name_,
+_resource base_, and _resource path_ as case-sensitive.
+Developers who wish
+their classes to be autoloadable MUST match case between an _autoloadable class name_ and the intended corresponding file.
+Furthermore, developers MUST NOT define _autoloadable class names_ that differ only in case.
+Although PHP does not enforce case on class names many file systems are case-sensitive, and allowing case-insensitive autoloading could lead to inconsistent results depending on the file system in question.

 ## 5. Examples

 The following examples MUST NOT be regarded as part of the specification.